If you’ve ever wanted to take a crack at making your own Chicken Bone Broth, now is the time.

 And even though you’re going to find your gut-healing gurus tell you one way or no way, it’s not true.

-Because I believe in the powers of bone broth so much, I just want you to get it into your diet however you can.
+Because I believe in the powers of bone broth so much, I just want you to get it into your diet however you can for best results.

 If that means packaged, go for it.
 BUT, you must choose the highest-quality packaged bone broth to reap the benefits.

-Click HERE to learn more about the 4 reasons you might opt for the packaged route.
+Click HERE to learn more about 4 good reasons you might opt for the packaged route.

-I’ve made it very clear that I choose and use Kettle & Fire.
+I’ve made it very clear that I choose and use the Kettle & Fire bone broth.

 Now, grab your ingredients and let’s get to healing!